10 Restaurants We Miss In Temple, Texas

 Doyle Phillips Steakhouse

-Even when we were just about dirt poor, my mom found a way to budget in at least two trips to Doyle Phillips a month.
+Even when we were just about dirt poor, my mom found a way to budget in the occasional trip to Doyle Phillips.

 But what I'll always remember most about Doyle Phillips is everyone's favorite curly-haired waitress, Peggy.
 Peggy, if you're out there and you're reading this, you were the best and I hope you're doing well!

-There have been attempts to re-open the building as a cafe and even a Hawaii-themed diner, but c'mon.
+The building was refurbished as a café and even a Hawaii-themed diner for a while..
 There's just no replacing Doyle Phillips.
-And it'll always have a special place in my heart because I took my first girlfriend there at 16.
-I wonder how many other people had their first date there...
+Personally, it'll always have a special place in my heart because I took my first girlfriend there for a nice dinner at 16.
+I wonder how many other people had their first date there.

 French Quarter

 The French Quarter across from Lamar Middle School, like the Blue Bonnet Cafe, was one of those places we all just assumed would always be open.
-However, a deal to sell it to Temple ISD was closed earlier this year, and so was a Temple icon.
+Lesson learned - never take anything for granted.

 The burger and fries stayed consistently good throughout the years, and of course there was the big pot o' beans.